Skyliner Sip & Snack Strategy

 For another thing, every Walt Disney World resort has worthwhile themed design.
 It’s no secret to regular readers that Caribbean Beach Resort is one of our absolute favorites at WDW, and Pop Century is up there as one of the places we’ve stayed most.
 In fact, one of the reasons we were anxiously awaiting the Skyliner is so that it would expose a new set of guests to a couple of resorts we love.

-If you’re an Annual Passholder or are planning to visit the parks as part of this Skyliner Sip & Snack Stroll, we’d refer you to our Best Disney’s Hollywood Studios Snacks post.
+If you are planning to visit DHS before starting this Skyliner Sip & Snack Stroll, we’d refer you to our Best Disney’s Hollywood Studios Snacks post.
 Our top recommendation for something sweet is the Carrot Cake Cookie; for something savory (or boozy), you can’t go wrong with literally anything at BaseLine Tap House.
 From there, continue to Pop Century via Caribbean Beach’s Skyliner Hub…

 Disney’s Art of Animation Resort – Next, we head across Generation Gap Bridge for Art of Animation.
-There, Landscape of Flavors used to be one of our favorite food courts in all of Walt Disney World.
-Emphasis on used to be.
-The menu has been dumbed-down of late, to the point that there’s really nothing on the lunch menu that we’d strongly recommend.
+There, you’ll find Landscape of Flavors which is one of our favorite food courts in all of Walt Disney World, albeit with a more limited lineup than normal.

-Disney’s Caribbean Beach Resort – This is the whole reason this Skyliner Sip & Snack Stroll exists in the first place and, frankly, I’m downright giddy about sharing a trio of my favorites here.
-The main reason we didn’t recommend a full meal at any of the stops above was because there are much better options here.
+Disney’s Caribbean Beach Resort – This is the whole reason this Skyliner Sip & Snack Stroll exists in the first place and, we used to have a trio of my favorites here.
+Unfortunately, both Spyglass Grill has had its menu dumbed down since reopening.
+There’s no longer any reason to make a special trip over there.

-Since we haven’t yet sampled the menus at Riviera Resort, we don’t have any strong recommendations.
-However, what sticks out to us here is Le Petit Café, the stylish patisserie that promises satisfying specialty coffee drinks, exquisite pastries, and late-night drinks and small plates, in a Parisian setting inspired by the 1970 animated classic, the Aristocats.
+If you already had a full meal and are just looking for drinks or desserts, check out Bar Riva or Le Petit Café.
+The latter of which is a stylish patisserie with satisfying specialty coffee drinks, exquisite pastries, and late-night drinks and small plates, in a Parisian setting inspired by the 1970 animated classic, the Aristocats.
 Some caffeine might be in order to perk you back up after all that eating–because we’re not done yet!

-Epcot’s International Gateway – Whether you visit the new Disney Vacation Club resort or note, you’ll want to stroll over to the Skyliner station at Disney’s Riviera Resort and catch that to Epcot’s International Gateway.
+Epcot’s International Gateway – Once you’ve had a hearty meal at Riviera Resort, you’ll want to stroll over to the Skyliner station to catch the gondola to Epcot’s International Gateway.
 There, you’ll have two options.
 The first is to enter World Showcase and grab a dessert of your choosing.
 (Nearby France is a can’t miss choice.)